Context Adaptive Cooperation: Cascading Consensus implementation details

-The algorithm relies on a timer $\timerrc$ that must be chosen to allow correct processes in $\Pi'$ to terminate their operations if they are in a synchronous period.
-If this condition holds, the algorithm can terminate in two synchronous periods.
-The first is the time it takes for the initial broadcast to reach all participants, and the second is the time to respond to this initial broadcast.
-Therefore, the duration of $\timerrc$ can be chosen as two times the expected latency of the network $\delta_{RC}$ composed of the processes in $\Pi'$, \ie $\timerrc= 2 \times \delta_{RC}$.
+The algorithm relies on a timer $\timerrc$ (\cref{line:tim-set-1,line:tim-set-2,line:tim-stop}) \insertft{whose timeout} must be chosen to allow correct processes in $\Pi'$ to \insertft{reach a conclusion before the timer ends in favourable cases}. \insertft{When all processes in $\Pi'$ are correct and all invoke \rconspropose simultaneously, \Cref{alg:rcons} terminates in one synchronous round (\Cref{tab:conditions} in \Cref{sec:tab:conditions}).
+In the slightly less favorable case where some correct processes of $\Pi'$ do not invoke \rconspropose (or invoke it too late), \Cref{alg:rcons} terminates in two synchronous round.
+(The first round is required for the initial \rconsmess broadcasts to reach all participants in $\Pi'$, and the second for process that did not invoke \rconspropose to respond with a \rconsretractmess message to this initial broadcast.)} Therefore, the duration of $\timerrc$ can be chosen as two times the expected latency of the network $\delta_{RC}$ composed of the processes in $\Pi'$, \ie $\timerrc= 2 \times \delta_{RC}$.